1C-Bitrix Clustering and Scaling Services

 Basic cluster (2 web + master-slave MySQL) 2-3 weeks

-Full cluster with failover at all layers 4-6 weeks
+Full cluster with failover at all levels 4-6 weeks

 Monitoring + load testing 2-4 weeks